kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/primary.md

 ## Initiative
 [@stat Dexterity @] and [@stat Agility @] Characteristic, special

 [@skill Initiative @] is a special Primary Skill.
 Its Base Skill Value is determined by your size, a medium-sized creature has a Base Skill Value of 10, and cannot be increased by any means.
-Each class grants you some Innate Bonus to [@skill Initiative @].
+Each class grants you some innate bonus to [@skill Initiative @].
 To this you add both your [@stat Dexterity @] and [@stat Agility @] Modifier.

 Your [@skill Initiative @] is used to determine how fast you react.
 At the beginning of each round of combat, you will make an [@skill Initiative @] Check.
 The Final Skill Roll is used to determine at what order each combatant will act in the round.
 The Game Master can also ask you to make an [@skill Initiative @] Skill Check outside of combat to determine if you can perform an action before something occurs.